 As already written above is the balance between lens and camera body excellent.
 Regarding the handling, there is a lot more.
 The lens offers a bunch of switches to adjust the focusing area, image stabilization, focus method, and the behaviour of the L-Fn buttons.
 Those switches are very good to reach and you find them also when you are looking through the viewfinder.

-The switch to activate the built-in 1.25x teleconverter is placed on the perfect location an can be easily reached in portrait as well landscape shooting.
-Focusing and zooming is easy and very precise and without big efforts usable.
+The switch to activate the built-in 1.25x teleconverter is placed in the perfect location and can be easily reached in portrait as well as landscape shooting.
+Focusing and zooming are easy and very precise and without big efforts usable.
 Very useful are the L-Fn buttons which can be used to focus to a predefined distance or you can activate a predefined function.
 The predefined focusing distance can be set with a small button close to the switch for the built-in teleconverter.
-This is a very helpful function, in case you would like to come back to a certain focusing distance, when disturbing objects are between you and the subject you would like to focus on.
+This is a very helpful function, in case you would like to come back to a certain focusing distance when disturbing objects are between you and the subject you would like to focus on.
 An example would be in case you would like to shot animals behind tries and the branches are in the way.

-Autofocus is working in all configuration fast and precise, which is also very helpful when you are shooting fast moving objects.
-Issues like distortion, vignetting or chromatic aberration are not present.
+Autofocus is working in all configuration fast and precise, which is also very helpful when you are shooting fast-moving objects.
+Issues like distortion, vignetting, or chromatic aberration are not present.

 Comparison with the M.Zuiko Digital ED 100-400mm F5-6.3 IS